 The Investment Manager strives for a balanced distribution between environmental and social objectives for sustainable investments, since the UN SDGs address both of these factors and it is believed that both environmental and social characteristics must be promoted in order to achieve long term sustainable development.
-At least 15% of the investments of the Sub-Fund will be aligned with the environmental and social characteristics promoted.
+At least 15% of the investments of the Sub-Fund will be aligned with the environmental and social describes the share of investments in specific assets. characteristics promoted.
 The minimum proportion of investments that promote environmental characteristics or social characteristics are, respectively, 2.5%.

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+Good governance practices include sound management structures, employee relations. remuneration of staff and tax compliance.